hsf-training/hsf-training-cicd/_episodes/08b-matrix.md

 ```

+> ## Note
-Note that we have only defined a `ROOT_VERS` list and we use this in the `before_script` section to setup the intalation of ROOT.
+> 1. We have only defined a `ROOT_VERS` list and we use this in the `before_script` section to setup the intalation of ROOT.
 After testing it we can see that this works and we've been able to reduce the amount of text a lot more.
+> 2. We have dropped the `allow_failure: yes`.
+{: .callout}